t-Soft Update of Target Network for Deep Reinforcement Learning: Preliminaries

 \subsection{Target network with soft update}

-In most of DRL methods using value function, $Q(s,a)$ and/or $V(s)$, the target network is employed to reduce the variance of learning signals~\citep{mnih2015human,stooke2019rlpyt}.
+In most of DRL methods using value function (i.e., the expectation of the return), $Q(s,a)$ and/or $V(s)$, the target network is employed to reduce the variance of learning signals~\citep{mnih2015human,stooke2019rlpyt,fujita2019chainerrl} (see Fig.~\ref{fig:target_net}).
 For example, when the advantage function $A(s,a) = Q(s,a) - V(s) = r + \gamma V(s^\prime) - V(s)$ is introduced as the learning signal, the following loss is minimized by optimizing the parameters set for the main network $\theta$:

 where $\phi$ denotes the parameters set for the target network.
 That is, the target network outputs the supervision for the bootstrap learning.
-Note that, even for $\pi$, a baseline policy similar to the target network is sometimes prepared for sampling actions and for smoothly optimizing the policy, although this paper omits that for simplicity.
+Another target network $\zeta$ as a baseline policy can be prepared for sampling actions instead of the policy $\eta$ and for smoothly optimizing $\eta$ (see~\ref{app:actor_critic}).
+Note that this paper describes only the pair of $\theta$ and $\phi$ without loss of generality.

-The above minimization problem does not update $\phi$ directly, and therefore, an alternative update rule for $\phi$ is needed.
-While its optimal value is expected to be $\theta$ after its update, it should be noted that the update is unstable in the optimization of nonlinear function approximations like deep learning.
+The above minimization problem for $\theta$ is solved basically according to first-order gradients with some of stochastic gradient descent (SGD) optimizers~\citep{ziyin2020laprop,ilboudo2020tadam,kobayashi2020towards}.
+However, it does not update $\phi$ directly, and therefore, an alternative update rule for $\phi$ is needed.
+While its optimal value is expected to be $\theta$ after its update, it should be noted that the update by SGDs is unstable in the optimization of nonlinear function approximations like deep learning.

 Hence, instead of immediately following $\theta$, we use the soft update rule, which smoothly updates $\phi$ to $\theta$:

 where $\tau$ denotes the smoothness, and if $\tau = 1$, this update rule becomes the hard update.